 The south side of USH 41 on both sides of CTH A is a fully developed residential area.
 Noise predictions were made at five house locations utilizing the FHWA Traffic Noise Model.
 Both the year 2000 and year 2020 noise impacts are severe, with year 2000 noise levels ranging from 70.1dB to 70.9dB.
 The year 2020 noise levels are about 1.5 dB higher than the year 2000 levels.
 For the no interchange alternative possible noise mitigation along USH 41 should not need to be addressed at this time.
-However, the severe noise impacts would have to be addressed when USH 41 is converted to six lanes.
-71.6-72.9
+However, the severe noise impacts would have to be addressed when USH 41 is converted to six lanes as per current guidelines for implementing noise mitigation measures.